Terraso: Building a Sustainable Future

 Here's What We're Doing

-In the design phase of this decade-long project, we are interviewing local leaders in landscape initiatives all over the globe.
+In the design phase of this decade-long project, we first interviewed leaders from twenty-five local initiatives all over the globe.
+Based on their input and continued participation, we are beginning to create the Terraso platform to meet their needs.
 As we synthesize their data and software needs, we will be making and adapting tools to make critical information and simulations far more accessible to communities themselves.
 We will preserve the decisions that are made by the communities as they generate them.
 We’ll ensure that data collected about an area stays available to the people who live there, rather than being taken away or privatized.
 And finally, once a community has settled on its top priorities for creating a sustainable future, we will provide tested methodologies for finding the funding for those ideas from mainstream investors, impact investors, banks, development banks, foundations and governments.

 Partners and Supporters

 The 1000 Landscapes project is a “radical collaboration” among seven social change organizations including Tech Matters.
 The other core partners include: Rainforest Alliance, World Wildlife Fund, Conservation International, UNDP, Commonland and EcoAgriculture Partners, the convener of the initiative.
-Major funders for the entire initiative include the IKEA Foundation, and the Rockefeller Foundation.
+Major funders for the Terraso platform include Schmidt Futures, the IKEA Foundation, and the Patrick J. McGovern Foundation.
 Startup funding for Tech Matters’ work on the 1000 Landscapes project was provided by the Hitz Foundation.